-In addition, minoring in WGSS at Northeastern provides students the unique opportunity to engage with the premiere academic journal in women’s and gender studies – Signs: Journal of Women in Culture and Society – as Northeastern is the editorial home of the journal and many of our affiliated faculty serve on the editorial board.
+Minoring in WGSS at Northeastern provides students the unique opportunity to engage with the premiere academic journal in women’s and gender studies – Signs: Journal of Women in Culture and Society.
+Northeastern is the editorial home of the journal and many of our affiliated faculty serve on the editorial board.
 Previous WGSS minor students have completed a co-op with the journal as well as at various political and human services organizations.
-Minors will also have the opportunity to attend speaker series, panels, symposia, and film screenings given by Northeastern’s Forum on Feminist Thought, a collective dedicated to working across disciplinary boundaries to bring together feminist intellectuals in the Boston area and beyond.
+Minors will also have the opportunity to attend speaker series, panels, symposia, and film screenings.

-Students from any college may pursue a minor in WGSS, provided that they have a 2.00 GPA.
+Students from any college or major may pursue a minor in WGSS, provided that they have a 2.00 GPA.
 To declare your minor in WGSS today, visit the Minor Declaration Page.

-See the list of WGSS minor courses here.
+See the catalog listing for the WGSS minor here.
 Please note that this list does not include special topics courses.
 If you have taken a course with significant WGSS content that is not included here, the program director may review the course syllabus to make an exception to include the course as an elective for your minor.
 To submit a syllabus for review, contact firstname.lastname@example.org.